Taylor Burkhart: 2021–2024

-2025
+2025–present

 Burkhart competed at the 2025 Winter Cup and placed fourth in the all-around.
 He next competed at the Antalya World Cup where he won gold on floor exercise, earning his first individual international title.
 At the NCAA Championships, Burkhart helped Stanford finish as runner-up to Michigan.
 He was selected to represent the United States at the Pan American Championships alongside Asher Hong, Taylor Christopulos, Brandon Dang, Joshua Karnes, and alternate Jun Iwai.
-During the qualification round Burkart qualified to the rings, parallel bars, and horizontal bar finals; however he tweaked his back and could not compete during the team final and he had to withdraw from the apparatus finals.
+During the qualification round Burkhart qualified to the rings, parallel bars, and horizontal bar finals; however he tweaked his back and could not compete during the team final and he had to withdraw from the apparatus finals.
 Despite this, he still won a gold medal with the team.

+On May 11, 2026, Burkhart was selected to represent the United States at the 2026 Pan American Championships.
+At the competition he helped the USA win bronze as a team and individually he qualified to the parallel bars and horizontal bar event finals where he ultimately finished seventh and sixth respectively.
+At the 2026 National Championships, Burkhart finished seventh in the all-around.

+Coaching career

+In August 2026, Burkhart was announced as an assistant coach for the Stanford Cardinal men's gymnastics team, starting in the 2026–2027 season.

 Eponymous skills

 Burkhart has one named element on the pommel horse.